cabfile/cabbr/README.md

 Runs on as early as Node.JS v10.5.0 with the `--experimental-worker` parameter or v11.7.0 without.
 > [!WARNING]
-> The renderer's safety mechanism only works in Node.js, and thus `safety` must be set to `0` in other runtimes.
+> The renderer's safety mechanism only works in Node.js, and thus `safety` must be set to `0` in other environments (like Deno or Bun).
 >
 > Do NOT feed CABBR arbitrary expressions (e.g. from an online form or Discord channel) if the mechanism is disabled.
 # How to use